danielssonn/tres/adoption/MD.md

 > "The future is 'seamless onboarding' — where we use data intelligence and AI to pre-populate applications, reduce friction to near-zero, and deliver instant decisions.
 I envision a platform that turns onboarding from a barrier into a competitive advantage, using API-first architecture that enables rapid product innovation while maintaining security and compliance."

 >"I always start with the definition of 'done'.
 In onboarding, the definition of done is when a new client funds an account, inititate a loan or setup a liquidity structure.
-Many things need to happen, from intial sanctions screening, tax rewiews, collateral documentation processing to user setup and account open activities.
-Three major pillars enunderpin this flow - Entities with their ability to express client relationships, Products with the ability to normalize the taxonomy of products and services offered and finally Entitlements - encapsulating the rules applied to both entity representatives (administrators, corporate signers) and Products, ensuring a compliant access to the Products and Services on offer.
+Many things need to happen, from  sanctions screening, tax rewiews, collateral documentation processing to user setup and account open activities.
+Three major pillars enunderpin this flow - **Entities** with their ability to express client relationships, **Products** with the ability to normalize the taxonomy of products and services offered and finally **Entitlements** - encapsulating the rules applied to both entity representatives (administrators, corporate signers) and Products, ensuring a compliant access to the Products and Services on offer.
 With these three pillars, we can create novel Product curation experiences for clients, growing the business into new client segments via innovative product offering."